Substance Abuse vs Addiction – What’s the difference?

 If you think you or a loved one could be at risk as a result of substance use, don’t hesitate to get help as soon as possible.
 At Enterhealth, we have extensive experience treating all levels of addiction, and we offer several levels of care, from our inpatient facility, Enterhealth Ranch, to our Outpatient Center of Excellence.

 Our highly trained addiction psychiatrists and therapists incorporate medically validated treatments and techniques that simply cannot be obtained at a lower level of care or in a 12-step treatment program.
-These include intensive one-on-one patient therapy, in-depth family and/or couples therapy, trauma resolution, pain/anxiety management, neurological testing and treatment, cognitive behavior therapy and spiritual/faith-based classes.
+These include intensive one-on-one patient therapy, in-depth family and/or couples therapy, trauma resolution, pain/anxiety management, psychological testing and treatment, cognitive behavior therapy and spiritual/faith-based classes.

 Call us at 800.388.4601 or visit our contact page today for more info.